 Here are a couple of drawings I updated to document the LCC hookups:

-The next task for this plant is to integrate it into the Tower Director’s console at DIVIDE so the JMRI Layout Editor panel can request routes in the relay system.
+The next task for this plant is to integrate it into the Train Director’s console at DIVIDE so the JMRI Layout Editor panel can request routes in the relay system.
 This will be challenging, but not impossible!

 The panel needs to be re-combobulated since it is upside down based on the current railroad orientation, and the tracks bend in different ways than they did 4 layouts back.
 That is another project for a rainy day.
 For now it will work as a local panel just fine I think.